 The Commission is plainly using the EU treaty articles on state aid to intervene in the tax jurisdiction of a member state when strictly speaking, it seems to me, they should butt right out.
 The paradox of this whole case is that the Irish and Apple are on the same side.
 If Margrethe the Commissioner makes Apple give Dublin $16 billion in back taxes, that will actually be against the wishes of the Irish government.

 The Irish decided they wanted to go for an ultra-low corporation tax, at 12.5 per cent.
 It was their sovereign ambition to attract the HQ of Apple and others.
 They wanted Irish taxi drivers to have the honour of ferrying Apple executives around, and they wanted Irish waitresses to snaffle their huge tips.
 The EU Commission is partly excited by the chance to bash a corporate American giant; but mainly it is a chance to attack tax arbitrage between member states – to move ever closer towards uniformity and away from a spirit of healthy competition between jurisdictions.

 We need that competition.
 We need the Irish to be able to do their own thing.
-Otherwise business tax rates would simply rise in lockstep across Europe.
+Otherwise business tax rates would simply rise in lockstep across Europe, and people would start to look for Finance Brokers Melbourne assistance which is ok, but many won’t be able to get financial support.
 We should be resisting the Commission’s approach, and we should recognise that the fault in the whole affair lies with our national arrangements – our own system for not getting a fair whack from the tech giants.
 After years of Labour inertia, George Osborne has made progress.
 The Google payback is a start.
 We now need to go further.
 We want, need and deserve these companies somehow to pay more tax in the UK.
 But the problem does not lie with the firms, or the Irish government, and it certainly should not need Brussels to sort it out.